leanprover/theorem_proving_in_lean4/inductive_types.rst

 This example is similar to the previous one, but now an input to ``sum_example`` is implicitly either of the form ``inl n`` or ``inr n``.
 In the first case, the function returns ``2 * n``, and the second case, it returns ``2 * n + 1``.
 You can enter the symbol for the sum by typing ``\oplus``.

 Notice that the product type depends on parameters ``α β : Type`` which are arguments to the constructors as well as ``prod``.
 Lean detects when these arguments can be inferred from later arguments to a constructor, and makes them implicit in that case.
-Sometimes an argument can only be inferred from the return type, which means that it could not be inferred by parsing the expression from bottom up, but may be inferrable from context.
+Sometimes an argument can only be inferred from the return type, which means that it could not be inferred by parsing the expression from bottom up, but may be inferable from context.
 In that case, Lean does not make the argument implicit by default, but will do so if we add the annotation ``{}`` after the constructor.
 We used that option, for example, in the definition of ``sum``:

 .. code-block:: lean